variejs/docs/lifecycle.md

 Once those phases are completed, Vue finally gets to take over and act like any other VueJS application.

-## Its All About them Service Providers
+## Takeaway

 The entire application is built upon this premise of these service providers.
-Take a look in the `config/app` file and you can see how the application builds it self, the entire application is built from that list.
+Take a look in the `config/app` file and you can see how the application builds it self.

-This gives the you the developer greater control of the application and build it how you want.